Nominations for the 2020 Commitment to Excellence in Leadership Award are now closed, for further information, email NJJA .

 The Award Selection Committee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all nominations and submit a recommendation to the NJJA Board for a final decision and approval.
 The selected recipient and the individual or group who submitted the nomination, will be notified via phone by the NJJA President or designee.
 NJJA Board Members are not eligible to receive the award.

 The award recipient will be invited to receive the award at the NJJA Conference Luncheon on May 6, 2021, in Kearney, Nebraska.
-Due to cancellation of the conference this year, awards presentations are to be determined.
 The award recipient will be asked to sign a release form, granting NJJA to use the descriptive material from the nomination form and photos without compensation for the sole purpose of promoting recognition for the recipient, the award and NJJA.

 The recipient will be announced to the news media and will receive the following from NJJA: